Dog slow feeders have helped me tremendously to get my pup Wally to slow down eating. Three particular ones to be specific!

-All I have to do for both options is scoop Wally’s ground raw dog food into either the ice cube trays or the KONGs and serve!
-If I want them to last longer, I go ahead and freeze them overnight, or at least for a few hours.
+All I have to do for all 3 options is scoop Wally’s raw dog food into the ice cube trays, the KONGs or the fun feeder and serve!
+I can freeze the trays and the KONGs overnight or at least for a few hours.
 That way, they’ll last even longer.

-Why Do Dog Food Puzzles Work at Slowing Down a Dog’s Eating?
+Why Do Dog Slow Feeders Work at Slowing Down a Dog’s Eating?

-Dog food puzzles are a wonderful invention.
-They essentially make it harder to get to the dog food by spacing it out (like in the ice cube tray case) or by making access to it trickier (like in the KONG case).
+Dog food puzzles really are a wonderful invention.
+They essentially make it harder to get to the dog food by spacing it out (like in the ice cube tray) or by making access to it trickier (like in the KONG and the Fun Feeder case).

 Dogs who have to figure out how to get to their food are presented with a problem they’re needing to solve.
-Coming up with a solution for this burns mental energy, and leaves a dog calmer than if he got to inhale his food without having to think about it.
+Coming up with a solution for this burns mental energy.
+Additionally, it leaves a dog calmer than if he got to inhale his food without having to think about it.

 Why My Dog Eats His Ground Raw Dog Food So Fast